 Another reason why termites are so drawn to mold is due to the mycotoxins produced by most fungi.
 This makes wood infected by mold such as more appetizing.

 Beetles, more notably the foreign grain beetle, is another insect that lives off of molds.
-They’re commonly found in homes with high levels of humidity and in homes with wet lumber and building materials.
+They’re commonly found in homes with high levels of humidity, and in homes with wet lumber and building materials, for instance.

 What Else Are Gnats Attracted To Besides Mold?